Editorial novelties

 Board games in book version

 But the books for playing this summer go beyond the notebook format.
-Some connect with the true crime trend.
-Ara Llibres has opted to differentiate itself from notebooks by translating a major international success into Catalan, "Murdle", by the North American enigmatist for the Sunday Times, G.T.
-Karber: it's a language and logic game book in which the reader has to solve a murder.
+Some connect with the "true crime" trend.
+Ara Llibres has opted to differentiate itself from notebooks by translating a major international success into Catalan, such as "Murdle", by the North American enigmatist of the Sunday Times, G.T.
+Karber: it is a book of language and logic games in which the reader must solve a murder.
 This year they have added a new, more linguistic version with Bordergrams, which offers 80 spy puzzles.

 Cargando